 Where can I find information on U.S. Federal tax credits for wind turbines?

-IMPORTANT NOTE: The U.S. Internal Revenue Service (IRS) and Treasury Department are developing updated guidance for wind turbine eligibility as a result of the Inflation Reduction Act of 2022.
-Draft rules for commercial wind turbine installations under Section 48 of the Internal Revenue Code were published on 11/22/2023, that propose certain qualification requirements for small wind turbines (REG-132569-17).
-As written, they would expand the list of acceptable certifications to include the ACP 101-1 and IEC 61400-2 standards, while retaining those listed below for the ITC.
-At the date of writing, these rules have not been finalized.
+The U.S. Internal Revenue Service (IRS) and Treasury Department have released final rules regarding for wind turbine eligibility under the Investment Tax Credits set forth in the Inflation Reduction Act of 2022.
+The rules for commercial wind turbine installations under Section 48 of the Internal Revenue Code were published in the U.S. Federal Register, Vol 89, No. 239 on 12/12/2024, that establish certain qualification requirements for small wind turbines (89 FR 100598).

 The legacy information provided below describes the rules established for the implementation of the Investment Tax Credit (ITC).
 The ITC was superseded by the Inflation Reduction Act of 2022 (IRA).
-However, since the final rules for qualification of distributed wind turbines under the IRA have not yet been finalized, the ITC information is provided below for reference.
+However, since the final rules for qualification of distributed wind turbines in residential applicationsunder the IRA have not yet been finalized, the ITC information is provided below for reference.

 The U.S. Internal Revenue Service (IRS) Notice 2015-4 requires that small and medium distributed wind turbines, with a nameplate capacity of 100 kW and less, be certified in order to qualify for the ITC, set at 30% at the time of writing.
 The guidance requires that qualifying wind turbine manufacturers maintain certification to either: